 In 2018, the Science and Innovation Park became home to Britain’s first independent purpose-built centre dedicated to people with autism.
 The £18 million Caudwell International Children’s Centre officially opened in 2019 and aims to transform the way that those affected by autism can be supported.

 The Denise Coates Foundation Building was completed in September 2019.
 A unique and ambitious project, the building co-locates Keele Business School, the Smart Innovation Hub and Innovation Centre 6, providing a range of office accommodation, business support and collaboration opportunities.

 In September 2019, Keele University was awarded University Enterprise Zone (UEZ) status, heralding a new era for what is already the highest value employment site of its kind in Stoke-on-Trent and Staffordshire.
 Investment from Research England in the Keele Growth Corridor University Enterprise Zone will leverage £33million of public and private sector investment.
-The new investment will help the creation of a seventh Innovation Centre on the Keele University Science & Innovation Park, with a focus on commercialising research on artificial intelligence, machine learning and big data.
+The new investment helped to advance the creation of Innovation Centre 7...

 Construction of Innovation Centre 7 was completed in 2023.
 The new facility focusses on harnessing and developing the digital technology that will place the region at the heart of the UK's digital revolution.
 The building brings together small and medium-sized enterprises, experienced academics from Keele's Digital Society Institute, and state-of-the-art infrastructure all under one roof, providing tenants with unique access to the world-class research, industry links and burgeoning student pool of future employees that will lead to the competitive advantages needed to innovate, expand and succeed in emerging digital markets.